 Extreme weather warnings

-The Met Office may from time to time issue Red extreme heat warnings meaning a risk to life is likely and Amber heat warnings.
-During this period, do stay hydrated, look out for vulnerable people and watch out for heat exhaustion and heatstroke.
+The Met Office may from time to time issue weather warnings, which warn of impacts caused by severe weather.
+These warnings are given a colour (yellow, amber or red).
+During times of heat warnings, do stay hydrated, look out for vulnerable people and watch out for heat exhaustion and heatstroke.

 Royal Voluntary Service will determine the need to suspend services in line with Local Authority advice.